-Department S - Food Preparation
+Food Preparation

-- 1. 4-H members may exhibit one entry per class. - 2.
-To qualify for the 4-H Fair Food Auction, the food item must earn a purple ribbon.
-If an exhibitor qualifies more than two items for the auction, superintendents decide which two items sell. - 3.
-Youth should be present for consultative judging.
-Anyone not present at time of judging is not eligible to compete for Grand and Reserve Champion or the 4-H Food Auction, but the exhibit will be judged provided the youth types a one page paper outlining their project, challenges, methods, etc. - 4.
+- 1. Youth should be present for consultative judging.
+Anyone not present at time of judging is not eligible to compete for Grand and Reserve Champion or the 4-H Food Auction, but the exhibit will be judged provided the youth types a one page paper outlining their project, challenges, methods, etc. and feedback will be left on the entry card. - 2.
 For food safety purposes, any entries with frostings and fillings must calculate the amount of sugar in the frosting/filling recipe only.
 Calculation must be attached to entry, or placing will be lowered one ribbon.
 Frosting and fillings need to contain more than 65% sugar.
-Examples on how to calculate this percentage are located at: https://bookstore.ksre.ksu.edu/pubs/MF3544.pdf - 5.
-For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
-Cream Cheese), raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration will be disqualified and not judged.
-Refer to

-K-State Research and Extension Publication, 4H488, Judge's Guide for Food and Nutrition Exhibits, or call the Extension for more information.

-Further Clarification: If cream cheese or sour cream (or anything considered a dairy product) is mixed into the entire batter and baked sufficiently, it does not require refrigeration will be allowed.
+Examples on how to calculate this percentage are located at: https://bookstore.ksre.ksu.edu/pubs/MF3544.pdf or any food requiring refrigeration will be disqualified and not judged.
+Refer to K-State Research and Extension Publication, 4H488, Judge's Guide for Food and Nutrition Exhibits, or call the Extension Office.
+Further Clarification: If cream cheese or sour cream (or anything considered a dairy product) is mixed into the entire batter and baked sufficiently and it does not require refrigeration will be allowed.
 If the dairy product (cream cheese, etc.) is in a filling, then it is not considered baked in with the dry ingredients and remains moister, therefore requiring refrigeration and will NOT be allowed.